-The field of mental health is changing and the future will provide increased opportunities for therapists who can respond to the multiple needs of families and communities.
 The Marriage, Family, Child Counseling program offers a multidisciplinary, inclusive curriculum based on developmental, psychosocial and family systems theories.
 There is an emphasis on integrating the intrapersonal, interpersonal, family, and institutional issues to provide a holistic approach to understanding the theory and practice of marriage, family and child therapy.